 The online application process can be started here, where you can also obtain forms and other information.
 A completed application packet consists of: (1) the online application form, (2) your undergraduate transcripts, (3) three letters of recommendation, and (4) a goals statement.
 International students may have additional requirements.
 Please check with COS and with the Office of International Program and Services for information regarding additional required documents for international applications.

 What if I am already in another degree program at Mason?

 In most cases you must apply to the PhD program as if you were a new student.

 What is the application deadline?

-The deadline for admission is February 15 for domestic students and February 1 for international students.
-All students begin in the Fall semester; we do not accept PhD students for the Spring semester.
+The deadline for consideration for funding is January 15th.
 Late applications will be considered on a space available basis.
 International students should confirm the deadline with the College of Science.

 Is it possible to waive the application fee?